rilutham/rilutham.github.io/_posts/2014-11-07-how-to-invite-to-google-inbox.md

 	<img src="/images/posts/invite-to-google-inbox.png" alt="How to invite to Inbox">
 </figure>

-* and... invitation successfully transmitted.
+* And ... an invitation successfully transmitted.

 BTW, i have 1 invitation left.
 The first commenter will get an invitation from me.
 {: .notice}